Leslie Wilson (politician): Honours

 Wilson was appointed a Companion of the Order of St Michael and St George 6 September 1916, a Knight Grand Commander of the Order of the Indian Empire 31 October 1923, a Knight Grand Commander of the Order of the Star of India 26 February 1929 and a Knight Grand Cross of the Order of St Michael and St George 2 July 1937.

 Wilson locomotive: A WCG-1 class Indian locomotive of the GIPR (locomotive plate no 4502), which is on display at the National Rail museum is named after Leslie Wilson.

 Wilson Garden: A locality in Bangalore, called Wilson Garden, is named after Leslie Wilson.

-Wilson Point: The higehest point in Mahabaleshwar is named after Wilson.
+Wilson Point: The highest point in Mahabaleshwar is named after Wilson.
 Standing at 1439 m it is a popular view point and attracts a large number of tourist, especially during sunrise.